 So, how do we ensure that we stay consistent with physical activity, long enough to attain that “exercise makes me feel amazing and I can’t live without it” mindset?
 By focusing on the improvements and changes in our fitness and strength, not in the visible results we see in the mirror.
 For example, keep careful track of how many reps of each exercise you can complete, your average heart rate during workouts, or how many minutes you can run.
 These are the types of things we can monitor that actually improve quite quickly when we start exercising, and can get a bit better with each passing week.
 Focusing on these types of small changes can provide us with that positive reinforcement we need to stay consistent, especially in the beginning when the scale is unlikely to move.

 So, when it come to fitness, the bottom line is keep it simple!
 Approach your activity like anything else in life, with balance, moderation, and logic.
 There are no shortcuts when it comes to getting fit and if something seems to good to be true, it most definitely is.
 Listen to your body and watch for signs of over-training, and don’t get caught up in the social media fitness madness.
 If you have questions about the best exercises for you always seek the advice of a qualified professional.

 Did you like this article?
-Subscribe to my blog and receive all of my recipes and articles right to your inbox!
+Subscribe to my blog (just enter your email address) and receive all of my recipes, workout tips, and articles right to your inbox!